shadmankhan/buyAndSell-reactApp/README.md

 Frontend:
 - Reactjs, HTML5 and CSS3 are used create front-end base.
 - Redux and redux-thunk, are used to manage local states of the components in the project.
-- Axios and Native fetch are used for API integration.
+- Axios and Native fetch has been used for API integration.
 - Formik and formik-material-ui packages are used to create form with npm package Yup for validations.
 - LoDashStatic is a light weighted javascript utility library used to perform javascript functions.
 - `react-router-dom` is used for front-end routing.